vzlatsin/Helper/docs/OVERVIEW.md

+# Project Overview

+## Overview

+This document describes project that is currently being developed for home use.

 ### 1. **Project Structure Overview**
 Provide a detailed overview of your project's directory structure, including the purpose of key directories (e.g., `templates`, `static`, `src`).
 Example: